cosmics-fault/Resume-Builder/README.md

 ![Resume Builder-banner (2)](https://user-images.githubusercontent.com/75086395/197600498-2a225626-c62f-4daa-8dee-d302f48da1fa.png)

-### An app developed for creating a resume in few steps. <br> This app currently has only one format, but we have much bigger plans for it in the future.
+### An app developed for creating a resume in few steps.

 ## How to use
 - The *left field* is for entering data, and *right field* is for preview.